azerinnan/House_price_analysis/README.md

 - **Cards - Summary statistics**

-	Displays average, minimum and maximum median house price based on selected states.
+	Displays the average, minimum and maximum median house price based on selected states.

 - **Filled map - State in Malaysia**

 	Visualizes property market transactions by state across Malaysia.

-- **Table – Popular house types by city and state**
+- **Table – Popular house types**

-	Shows the most common house type in selected cities, along with the state and number of transactions.
-Only cities with a clear top house type are included.
-Some states may not appear if no house type is clearly more popular than others.
+	Displays each most popular house type along with its top location (city and state) and the number of transactions.
+Only the top location for each house type is shown.

 - **Pie chart - Tenure type**